-IV.
-Each year, in accordance with HOP ADM 6-502, the Lecturer Evaluation Committee and the Department Chair will independently and successively evaluate the performance of the faculty member under review providing:

-b.) recommendation to reappoint as continuing lecturer at the same rank, reappoint as continuing lecturer and Promote in rank, or remove from lecturer positions with appropriate notification for termination of employment.

-V. The candidate undergoing evaluation, whether for review, reappointment, or promotion, may appeal his or her evaluation at any level of the process.
+- IV.
+Each year, in accordance with HOP ADM 6-502, the Lecturer Evaluation Committee and the Department Chair will independently and successively evaluate the performance of the faculty member under review providing: - a.) written evaluation of noted strengths and/or weakness in performance; - b.) recommendation to reappoint as continuing lecturer at the same rank, reappoint as continuing lecturer and Promote in rank, or remove from lecturer positions with appropriate notification for termination of employment. - V. The candidate undergoing evaluation, whether for review, reappointment, or promotion, may appeal his or her evaluation at any level of the process.